MeiyueComputBio/sbl/README.md

 ## Introduction

-`sbl`  The sparse Bayesian learning (SBL) method for QTL mapping and genome-wide association studies deals with a linear mixed model.
+`sbl`  The sparse Bayesian learning (SBL) method for quantitative trait locus (QTL) mapping and genome-wide association studies deals with a linear mixed model.
 This is also a multiple locus model that includes all markers (random effects) in a single model with effects being estimated simultaneously.
 SBL method adopts coordinate descent algorithm to update parameters by estimating one parameter at a time conditional on posterior modes of all other parameters.
 The parameter estimation process requires multiple iteration and the final estimated parameters take the values when the program converge. `sbl` can handle extremely large sample size (>100,000) and outcompetes other multiple locus GWAS methods in